edwinalban/Week-1-Challenge/README.md

 ## Usage

 This project can be used to practice positioning elements on a webpage.
-As you can see from the screen shotes below, the image in the Online Reputation Management section overlaps the heading when the window is resized smaller.
+As you can see from the screen shots below, the image in the Online Reputation Management section overlaps the heading when the window is resized smaller.
 Adjustments are needed.

 ![alt text](assets/images/No-Overlap.png)